Skip to main content

 Graduate Medical Education

-The physicians trained through Saint Louis University School of Medicine’s graduate medical education programs are among the finest.
+The physicians trained through the SSM Health/Saint Louis University School of Medicine Residency program are among the finest.

-SLU trains more than 600 residents, subspecialty residents and fellows in 63 programs throughout our affiliated network of teaching hospitals and other partners.
-Our residency programs and subspecialty residency programs are approved and accredited by the Accreditation Council for Graduate Medical Education (ACGME) and are subject to board and subspecialty board certification.
+The SSM Health/SLU SOM Residency Program trains more than 600 residents, subspecialty residents, and fellows in 63 programs throughout our network of teaching hospitals and other partners.
+Our residency programs are approved and accredited by the Accreditation Council for Graduate Medical Education (ACGME) and are subject to board and subspecialty board certification.

 Search for a SLU SOM Residency